jsbisht/aws-developer-associate/cloud-front.md

 - Cloudfront is an `EXCEPTOIN`.
 It runs only from `us-east-1`.
 - Certificate generated in any other region cannot be used with Cloudfront

-**NOTE**: ACM deploys the certificates to the distribution.
+> ACM deploys the certificates to the distribution.
 And then the `distribution moves certificates to edge locations`.

-**NOTE**: S3 does not use ACM for any of its certificates
+> S3 does not use ACM for any of its certificates